Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 - IR represents the keywords in the framed question logically.
 Here the keywords are “director” and “John krasinski”.
 We use similarity search ( Facebook AI Similarity - FAISS ) to match these keywords to their closest equivalent  entities and relationships in the underlying Wikidata Knowledge Graph.
     - In this example, we retrieve the top two most similar results for each keyword.
     - For each match, there is a corresponding ID, which is the Wikidata ID assigned to each property and entity.
-    - So here - “director” is mapped to [ “director” (P57) and “director of photography” (P344)]
+    - So here :
+        - “director” is mapped to [ “director” (P57) and “director of photography” (P344)]
         - “John Krasinski” is mapped to [“John Krasinski” (Q313039) and “John Carpenter” (Q95008) ]
+    - As we can see, Similarity Search returns the top 2 potential matches for each keyword.
+These matches are then checked against the Knowledge Graph, and the match that satisfies all the query criteria and exists in the underlying Knowledge Graph is presented as the probable answer - in this case, “director” and “John Krasinski” which are the desired outputs.
     - Note that we began with a natural language question, and the system was able to map it to the corresponding Wikidata IDs on its own.
 - The natural language question, Intermediate Representation, and similarity search results are then fed as input to Snowflake Cortex AI which outputs the RelationalAI Python query.
 - This query is then directly executed on RelationalAI’s Model and the result is returned to the user.
+Based on the current Wikidata snapshot, "A Quiet Place" is the expected answer for this question.

 Note that everything runs securely in the user’s  Snowflake account on snowpark container services.
 Given that at the end we are executing a query on a Knowledge Graph, the answer is guaranteed to exist in our dataset, otherwise nothing will be returned.